scrool/xled/README.rst

 * `Twinkly Twinkly Little Star` - ttls helps you to make async requests to Twinkly LEDs.
 Includes CLI and some examples how to create both loadable movies and realtime sequences.
 * `Twinkly.vb for HomeSeer`_
 * `thingzi-logic-twinkly`_ - Twinkly lights integration for node red
+* `twinkly-animator`_ - Drawing and animation tools for Twinkly LED lights
 * Python class to interact with generation I device and IDA Pro loader of firmware binary in `Twinkly Twinkly Little Star by F-Secure LABS`_.

 Credits